You know, I don't believe this, but I do believe it because I saw it.

 Forbes, why the White House is panicking about Obamacare.

-Would you like to take a wild guess what this story says, Mr. Snerdley, as to why the White House is panicking over Obamacare.
+Would you like to take a wild guess what this story says, Mr. Snerdley, as to why the White House is panicking over Obamacare?

-And don't look at if you're wrong, don't be embarrassed.
+And don't look at, if you're wrong, don't be embarrassed.

-I mean, there's not there are wrong answers, but it's not guaranteed that anybody No, the reason that this guy, John Goodman is his name, the writer of the story, he says the White House is panicking because people aren't signing up.
+No, the reason that this guy, John Goodman is his name, the writer of the story, he says the White House is panicking because people aren't signing up.

-Actors, actresses, NFL football players, baseball players, librarians, librarians, for those of you in real end, mayors, city councilmen, members of AARP.
+Actors, actresses, NFL football players, baseball players, librarians, librarians, for those of you in real mayors, city councilmen, members of AARP, the Obama regime is looking far and wide, leaving no stone unturned in a relentless search for help.

-By the way, there's a Washington Post story today that says the uh honestly now.
+By the way, there's a Washington Post story today that says, honestly now, the administration is going to be advertising Obamacare in port-a-potties.

 Help with getting people to enroll in health insurance plans.